zkry/awqat/README.md

 The above snippets are, of course, examples.
 Feel free to modify your liking.

 ## awqat-display-prayer-time-mode
 By running the command `awqat-display-prayer-time-mode` you can view the upcoming prayer time in the mode-line which is updated in real-time.

 ## Notes on the calculation methods
 Please be warned that this package may contain bugs, the times calculated by Awqat may or may not reflect the times of the particular organization that you follow.
 We encourage you to check the Awqat times against the times of your organization or your local mosque.
 Please feel free to open an issue if you observe an anomaly in our calculations.

+### High latitudes
+The calculations for Isha and Fajr for high latitudes are implemented through _**midnight**_, _**three portions of the night**_, _**one-seventh of the night**_, and the _**twilight angle-based**_ methods[^prayertimes]; however, these methods have not been heavily tested.

+If you live in a high latitude place (beyond 48.5°N and 48.5°S), you should check your organization or mosque to confirm the accepted method.
+Also, these special methods should only be used when the astronomical signs of twilight (Fajr and Isha) are not visible, this occurs only during a specific period of the year.
+Currently, the method cannot determine whether the signs are visible or not.
+So please make sure you are using the alternative method only when the signs are not visible.

+Note that, the _midnight_ method tries to resolve the problem of estimating the Fajr time by choosing the Fajr time to be at _astronomical midnight_.
+The time between sunset and the astronomical midnight is considered to be the Night.
+The _midnight_ method does not clearly define the Isha time, hence you need to check with your local organization or mosque to see which time is considered Isha's time.
+Note that some jurisprudence (al-Fiqh الفقه) opinions adopt grouping Maghrib and Isha prayers (al-Jam'a الجمع) when astronomical signs are not visible (as in high latitudes during some period of time per year).

 ### Moonsighting Committee Worldwide method
 Awqat implements the Moonsighting Committee Worldwide (MCW) method[^moonsighting].